Kitware/HPCCloud/docs/usage/simput.md

 With the steps below you'll recreate [euler-vortex-2d.ini](https://github.com/vincentlab/PyFR/blob/develop/examples/euler_vortex_2d/euler_vortex_2d.ini) in Simput.
 Unless mentioned below do not change default values.
 To begin, create a plain PyFr project and a simulation, for the simulation you will need to uplaod a mesh.
 Inside the simulation, to the input step and enter the values for each attribute:

 ### Constants
-- Add three custom constants,
+- Add three custom constants, capitalization matters
     - `S = 13.5`
     - `M = 0.4`
     - `R = 1.5`